Skip to main content

 What if my parent lives with me?

 If you buy and prepare food together, Texas may treat you as one SNAP household.
 If you buy and prepare food separately, you may be able to apply separately.
-There is also a narrow separate-household rule tied to the 165% income figure for some older adults with disabilities who live with others, so this is a good place to ask case-specific questions through 2-1-1 Option 2 or an application assister.
+Ask 2-1-1 Option 2 before you apply.

 What should I do if Texas is taking too long?

-First, check Your Texas Benefits for missing notices or proof requests.
-Then call 2-1-1 or 1-877-541-7905 and ask whether the case is waiting on an interview, missing proof, or an eligibility decision.
-If the state sends a denial or cut that looks wrong, use the instructions in Form H0599 and the Texas fair hearing guide to appeal.
+Check Your Texas Benefits for missing notices or proof requests.
+Then call 2-1-1 Option 2 and ask whether the case is waiting on an interview, missing proof, or an eligibility decision.

 Disclaimer: This article is for informational purposes only.
 It is not legal, financial, disability-rights, immigration, veterans-benefit, or government-agency advice.
 SNAP rules, program policies, waiver dates, food-purchase rules, and local resource availability can change.
-Always confirm current details directly with Your Texas Benefits, 2-1-1 Texas, or the other official program listed before you act.
+Always confirm current details directly with the official program before you act.

 About the Authors